Samellenrider/CV/README.md

 Sam Ellenrieder

-Makers Academy student from Germany, on my way to become a Full Stack Developer with real life practical experience in teamwork and leadership.
+Accidently stumbled into programming and enjoyed it.
-After deploying my creativity in various fields, as a hobby, I decided to go for a career in coding.
+20 year old Junior developer with a passion for design.
 Boardsports, Martial Arts and Art enthusiast in the off time.
-Searching for a Job that combines creating, creativity and freedom.
+Searching for a Job that combines creativity, learning and freedom.

 ## Skills